 You pay the mortgage but don’t own the house.

-Sorry, you can’t deduct the mortgage interest unless you own the home.
+Sorry, you can’t deduct the mortgage interest unless you own or co-own the home.

 You don’t own the home and your ex pays the mortgage.

-Sorry, you can’t deduct the mortgage interest unless you own the home and pay the interest.
+Sorry, you can’t deduct the mortgage interest unless you own or co-own the home and pay all or part of the interest.